 - Cackowski's "Deanelganger" and Chang's "Deanelchanger"

-- Stuffed into a Locker: One of Chang's guards suffers this fate when the study group gain the upper hand over them.
+- Stuffed into a Locker: One of Chang's guards suffers this fate when the study group gains the upper hand over them.

 - Sudden Downer Ending: The goodbye scene with the whole group.

 - Sweet Polly Oliver: Annie disguises herself as one of Chang's boy guards.